cscheid/cscheid.net/courses/spr15/cs444/assignment_5.md

    #91bfdb`: this is
    [Cynthia Brewer's RdYlBu](http://colorbrewer2.org/?type=diverging&scheme=RdYlBu&n=3)
    scale.
-Red should be mapped to the minimum GPA in the dataset, white to the *AVERAGE* GPA in the dataset, and blue to the maximum GPA in the dataset.
+Red should be mapped to the minimum GPA in the dataset, yellow to the *AVERAGE* GPA in the dataset, and blue to the maximum GPA in the dataset.

 2. Create a *color legend* for the current color scale, in the form